apache/tomee/examples/mp-metrics-timed/README.md

 #### Timed Feature
-MicroProfile metrics has a feature that tracks the time of an event.
+MicroProfile Metrics has a feature that tracks the time of an event.

 To use this feature you need to annotate the JAX-RS resource method with @Timed.